prakharmrsl/easypcceo.github.io/pages/improve-internet-speed-gaming.md

 title: "How to Improve Internet Speeed for Gaming"
 permalink: "/improve-internet-speed-gaming/"
 layout: page
-seotitle: "14 Ways to Improve Internet Speed for Gaming (No Lag)
+seotitle: "14 Ways to Improve Internet Speed for Gaming (No Lag)"
+meta: "What are some ways to improve your internet speed for gaming?
+After attempting every trick in the book, I've compiled 14 tactics to increase internet speed.
+Enjoy!"
 ---

 <div class="author-line">